AgentArachnid66/AgentArachnid66.github.io/_PersonalProjects/2024-01-25-QuestSystem.md

 Currently, it does not return anything if the Player has failed the prerequisite check, but this can be added in the future.
 This would be a good feature as it will allow for more complex quest types that can be failed and retried, or to give player feedback on why they can't accept the Objective.
+This feature is a part of the internal roadmap for after releasing the plugin on the marketplace.

 ### Reward Objects